Big-Data-Weather/docs/001-team-agreement.md

 We will use Git and GitHub for file management.

-Specifically, we will keep all files in GitHub repositories owned by our organization, "TeamName(TBA)".
+Specifically, we will keep all files in GitHub repositories owned by our organization, "Quotaero".

 We will keep documentation in the "docs" repository.